Image Classification using Machine Learning

 Data Acquisition

-The dataset utilized in this blog is the CIFAR-10 dataset, which is a Keras dataset that can be easily downloaded using the following code.
-The dataset includes ten classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck, indicating that we will be addressing a multi-class classification problem.
+The dataset utilized in this blog is the CIFAR-10 dataset, a Keras dataset that can be easily downloaded using the following code.
+The dataset includes ten classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck, indicating that we will address a multi-class classification problem.

 First, let’s import the required packages as follows: